MARKANTONY04/project_4/README.md

 unfortunately run out of time, this does not detract from the site however.
 Ideally, this would have been a great addition to the site, enhancing its usability even further.
 However, the lack of these features do not detract anything from the site as the purpose of this site is to display the Tony’s Gym and allow users to make a purchase, therefore it’s purpose overall is fully met.

+Users are able to register an account and login, which oprovides users a benefit as it remembers the items they have added to basket and that they are then ready for purchase via the checkout.

 ### 3. Technologies Used